Recording a miscellaneous cash receipt

 Sage 50 Complete Accounting 2013.
 If you are using

-Sage 50 Complete Accounting 2015, be aware that the name of the window
+Sage 50 Complete Accounting 2015 or 2017, be aware that the name of the window

 has changed to Receive Money.
 Apart from a few minor visual changes to the window,

 remains the same so you can still use these instructions to help you.

 field or icon